 Put Children of the Dark on a playlist with The Body, Summer of Night and Sophan (the first story in Devourer of Souls).

-**Note: I received a digital review copy of this book from the publisher/ publicist on the promise of an honest review.
+**Note: I received a review copy of this book from the publisher/ publicist on the promise of an honest review.
 These are my unbiased feelings.

 Biography of Jonathan Janz